dt-code-club/site/srv/meetings/2022/meeting-3.md

 Don't forget to use `print(shop_list)` in between lines to see the contents of the shopping list at different stages!

-For something slightly more challenging, try to remove the second item of the shopping list using its index.

 ## Answer

 The `print()` lines aren't necessary,